 When that happens, the claimant must file an appeal if they wish to continue seeking SSI benefits.
 The appeals process is often even longer than the initial application determination, sometimes taking two or three years to be completed.

 If an appealing claimant is ultimately successful, they will begin receiving benefits.
 Additionally, they will also receive retroactive benefits to cover the time of their initial application.
-In the wake of a claim denial, getting legal counsel from an experienced attorney can make all the difference in achieving this eventual outcome.
+In the wake of a claim denial, getting legal counsel from an experienced law firm in the Sandy Springs area can make all the difference in achieving this eventual outcome.

 How much an individual applicant in Sandy Springs can receive in terms of SSI benefits depends on what other financial support they have.
 Beyond this, there is a cap on any provided benefits.
 For example, in 2019 the maximum individual SSI payment $771 per month.
 For eligible couples, however, the maximum benefit is $1,157 per month.